cmchap/github-starred-to-pinboard/readme.md

 The bookmarks will be tagged with the terms in the ```tags``` variable.

 On first run, it creates a config file with the same base filename as you named this script.
-(If you didn't rename the script, it'll be called ```github-starred-to-pinboard.config```)
+(If you didn't rename the script, it'll be called ```exporter.config```)
 You can uncomment and fill in ```gh_username```, ```gh_token```, and ```pb_token``` if you do not want to create a config file.

 Otherwise, run the script and follow the directions.